-Also keep in mind that you can qualify to refinance your loan later down the road if interest rates drastically drop, or if you’d like turn your adjustable-rate mortgage into a fixed-rate.
+Also, keep in mind that you can qualify to refinance your loan later down the road if interest rates drastically drop or if you’d like to turn your adjustable-rate mortgage into a fixed rate.

 The most expensive thing you will ever buy will be your house.
 Buying your first house can be one of the happiest times as well as one of the most stressful times in your life.

-It’s a really big decision.
-You have to decide on the size, location and the cost.
+It’s a huge decision.
+You have to decide on the size, location, and cost.

 But there’s so much more to consider than that.
 It is precisely these “extra” things that new home buyers ignore that get them into trouble.

-There are many loan options available for first time home buyers.
-There’s adjustable rate loans (ARM), interest-only loans, 30 year and 15 year mortgages.
+There are many loan options available for first-time homebuyers.
+There are adjustable rate loans (ARM), interest-only loans, 30 years and 15-year mortgages.